 This telephone helpline is staffed by senior General Practitioners and Counsellors, supported by specialists experienced in assisting colleagues suffering from a wide range of health or stress-related problems.

 The QDHP does not provide clinical treatment.
 Its role is to assist those calling so that they can access the right care and help them make appropriate arrangements for treatment within existing services, when required.

 QDHP’s service is provided at no cost to the practitioner because our helpline is staffed by volunteers.
 For some callers, the problem may be effectively addressed with a single call.
 If subsequent treatment is provided by other practitioners, then costs are decided in the usual manner, between the person seeking treatment and the provider.
-Having the opportunity to speak with a colleague or social worker who understands doctors’ health issues and the many demands and stresses of balancing work and lifestyle as a health practitioner, can be very helpful.
+Having the opportunity to speak with a colleague or counsellor who understands doctors’ health issues and the many demands and stresses of balancing work and lifestyle as a health practitioner, can be very helpful.